-Newcastle v Biarritz (Fri)
+Biarritz v Newcastle (Fri)

-European Challenge Cup: Newcastle Falcons v Biarritz Olympique
+European Challenge Cup: Biarritz Olympique v Newcastle Falcons

 Last updated on .From the section Rugby Union